 The new regulations have created cars much faster than last season, with the drivers having to strengthen their bodies to cope with the larger g-force.

 Australian Ricciardo, third in 2016, said: “I’ve missed the F1 circus.
 Let’s do the talking on the track now.

 “The car is going to feel a lot different.
 Both front and rear tyres are significantly wider.
 It will increase the speed of the cars.

 “You start from zero again.
-Hopefully we have built a very competitive car.
-Mood is very positive.
-Hopefully the new regulations mix up the grid.
+Hopefully, we will have built a very competitive car.
+The mood is very positive.
+Hopefully, the new regulations will mix up the grid.

-“The training is very important.
-Our necks and upper body especially, which have to cope with the increased forces.
+“The training is very important, especially during the preseason preparations.
+Our necks and upper bodies have to cope with the increased forces.
 It will be tough.”